Self-Disclosure of Criminal Proceedings (Policy 7520)

 d.
 Human Resources will notify the individual of the University’s determination in writing.

 All information received in connection with a self-disclosure of criminal charges or convictions must be treated with discretion and only disclosed when necessary.
-This information will be maintained confidentially in Human Resources.
+The information will be maintained confidentially in Human Resources.